junian/SharpExifTool/docs/README.md

 To use different version of `exiftool`, you can edit `.gitbinmodules` file and change it with your desired version.

-You can also download and extract the files manually.
+You can also download from [official website](https://exiftool.org) and extract the files manually.
 Put them in `libs` directory so it'll look something like this:

 ```shell
 .